The little slice of wilderness called Woodford State Park is nestled in the mountains of Southern Vermont.

 Fall in Woodford State Park is for Leaf-Peeping

 Late September brings oranges, reds, and yellows to the forests of Vermont.
-It also brings the leaf peepers from all over the world.
-At Woodford State Park, you’ll find some visitors, but because the forest is mostly Birch, Spruce, and Fir, it doesn’t explode with color like some other parts of the state.
-The campground is still open in the fall, and if you’re leery of camping in the cold, reserve one of the four cabins in the park.
+It also brings leaf peepers from all over the world.
+At Woodford State Park, you’ll find leaf-peepers, but because the forest is mostly Birch, Spruce, and Fir, it doesn’t explode with color like some other parts of the state.

 Winter at Woodford State Park is for Skiing and Snowshoeing

-This is the best time of year to head to the back country.
+Winter is an awesome time of year to head into the Vermont backcountry.
 Cross-country ski trails criss-cross the Green Mountain National Forest, and during snowy winters, there’s a pretty well-marked trail through Woodford State Park and the surrounding wilds.
 The frozen lake makes a fine playground, skating rink, and ski-track all rolled into one.
 The park is officially closed in the winter, so you have to park your car in the snowmobile lot across the street.

-Are you convinced that this is the sweetest little hidden spot in Vermont?
+Are you convinced that Woodford State Park is the sweetest little hidden spot in Vermont?
 Then come on up for a visit — I’ll meet you there!

 For trail maps and campground reservations, check out Woodford State Park’s official website.